vdaas/vald/docs/overview/component/mirror-gateway.md

 If some of the requests fails, the processing continues based on their status code.

-Here's an overview of how the Mirror Gateway handles failures for each type of request:
+Here's an overview of how the Mirror Gateway handles failures for each type of request.

+For more information about status code, please refer to [Mirror Gateway Troubleshooting](../../troubleshooting/mirror-gateway.md).

 - Insert Request